mudskee/cs410-assignment2/README.md

 After the tutorial was followed, there were some extra components added:

 ### Dot Product - Elias
+Added "boo-like" ghost that follows the player when its back is turned to the ghost.

 ### Linear Interpolation (LERP) - Nathan
 Using LERP, the ghosts will change color depending on how close they are to the player